 Quick and convenient attachments processing

-For many years, starting from the very first public version of Attachments Processor for Outlook (released 2004), we provided the shortcuts attached to the messages using specific methods (the references, supported by Outlook object model) – that let our customers open previously extracted files with simple double-click on the shortcuts in the messages.
+For many years, starting from the very first public version of Attachments Processor for Outlook (released 2004), we provided the shortcuts attached to the messages using specific methods (the references, supported by Outlook object model) – that let our customers open previously extracted files with a simple double-click on the shortcuts in the messages.

 That shortcut (or let us better say: reference) was smartly displayed in Outlook with an icon looking very similar to the original file type.
 The file linked that way could be opened from within Outlook with the click on the attachment icon in the message.

-The “ATTACH_BY_REFERENCE” method allowed us provide this item for Outlook users, and that method was a part of mailbox architecture, and the object was rather safe and efficient.
+The “ATTACH_BY_REFERENCE” method allowed us to provide this item for Outlook users, and that method was a part of mailbox architecture, and the object was rather safe and efficient.

 The default Outlook settings for last years may also block displaying references in messages – so, the “Blocked Attachments Settings” tool in our add-in helped our customers allow displaying shortcuts in Outlook:

 Microsoft security policies